 And sure enough, within a few minutes, Alison had enthralled them.
 She has a gift ;)

---our home stay in Kashgar involved a dinner of rice in water--but we had one of the best meals of the whole trip there!
+We then returned to the "porch-area" for dinner.
+We were anticipating a super simple meal--our home stay in Kashgar involved a dinner of rice in water--but we had one of the best meals of the whole trip there!
 Beef laap (stir fried small chunks of meat swimming in fresh mint) and ginger-stir fried vegetables.
 I am salivating just thinking of it.

+After dinner, the most respected people from the village came up to join us and brought this Buddhist prayer thing made of banana leaves and flowers.
 We participated in a ceremony of welcome that wished us a lifetime of health and prosperity.
 First we put an egg in our hand, representing long life, a wafer for sweetness/happiness, and sticky rice for prosperity.
 (This is afterwards, but the only picture that shows what we were holding).
 They then chanted some blessings, ending up taking thread and brushing away evil and brushing in good.
 They then tied the thread around our wrists.
 And we had to take a shot of the most vile hard alcohol ever made.

 Writing about this makes it seem like the ultimate tourist hokeyness, but to be honest, it was a beautiful ceremony that made us feel welcome in the village.
 We were so apprehensive that the homestay would "ruin" the trip.
 But, it ended up being the perfect icing on the cake.